Here are posts related to Medicare Agent Training.

 You can find the marketing rules from CMS about Medicare Advantage plans here.

 However, in most all states, it is perfectly legal to telemarketing / cold call, door knock, and approach seniors about Medicare Supplement plans.
-Only one state, that I know of, has restrictions on the marketing of Medicare Supplement plans.

 That state is Ohio.
 Their law prohibits the following for both Medicare Advantage AND Medicare Supplement marketing.